neurallayer/Photon.jl/README.md

 - Where possible, sensible defaults are selected.

-- Make it easy to create reproducable results.
+- Make it easy to create reproducible results.

 ## Todo
 This software is still alpha quality and there remain many things to do:

-- Add typing to assist the compiler development
+- Add typing to assist the compiler and development
-- Extend unit tests to cover more scenarios
+- Extend unit tests to cover more code
 - Implement dataset + dataloader
 - Implement more models (resnet,...)
 - Write documentation
-- Finalize Workout API
+- Finalise the Workout API
+- Add more type of layers
+- Add more loss functions
+- Add more optimisers

 And b.t.w, we are always open in accepting contributions ;)